typescript-jp/typescript-jp.dev/content/blog/meetup-001-report/index.md

 ## What is TypeScript Meetup and TypeScript Meetup Japan?

 In Tokyo, Japan, there are a lot of meetups about various JavaScript topics.
-For example [Gontanda.js](https://gotanda.js.org/), [Meguro.es](https://meguro.es/), [Angular Japan / Tokyo](https://www.meetup.com/ja-JP/ng-japan-tokyo/), [ReactJS Tokyo](https://www.meetup.com/ja-JP/ReactJS-Tokyo/), [Vue.js Japan User Group](https://vuejs-meetup.connpass.com/) and [We Are JavaScripters!](https://wajs.connpass.com/).
-The examples are only part of meetups, more and more meetups are held by its community.
+For example focused on each popular javascript library like Angular, React, Vue or held by local community like [Gotanda.js](https://gotanda.js.org/) or [Meguro.es](https://meguro.es/).

 But no meetup focused on TypeScript topics in Tokyo.
 This caused 3 problems.